 Environmental Impact Assessment Item Comments

 Proposed Project Description and Need

-Describe the overall project in detail,
+Describe the overall project in detail, What types of building materials will be stored

-including all proposed phases.
+including all proposed phases. outside on gravel surface?
+Materials that could

+leach hazardous pollutants should not be stored in

+such a manner.

+Such a manner.

 Provide a project location map showing

 surrounding areas.

-Provide a project site plan showing It was not clear if the map with lot designations
+3. Provide a project site plan showing

-existing and proposed facilities. was a final design or conceptual.
-Is there a plan
+existing and proposed facilities.

-for any common buildings?
-Are there any limited

-on the footprint or height of the proposed

-residential buildings?

 4. Describe how this project fits into larger

 plans or connects with adjacent projects.

 5. List and describe public facilities or

 benefits provided by the project.

 6. Discuss the land acreage to be disturbed

 during each phase.

 7. List square footage and height (in stores)

 of new buildings.

-8. Describe proposed uses of all buildings
+8. Describe proposed uses of all buildings What types of building materials will be stored

-and proposed facilities.
+and proposed facilities. outside on gravel surface?
+Materials that could

+leach hazardous pollutants should not be stored in

+such a manner.

 9. Show number of parking spaces in parking

 lots and decks.

 10. Show areas to be cleared, graded, filled,

 paved and landscaped.

 11. Show connections to existing utility and

 sewer lines or new utilities.

 12. Show wastewater management systems

 on a map.

-13. Show proposed areas of impervious and
+13. Show proposed areas of impervious and semi-pervious surfaces.

-semi-pervious surfaces.

 14. Show and describe any proposed

 stormwater control devices.

 Alternatives Analysis

-Discuss and compare all reasonable development alternatives (site salestics)
+Discuss and compare all reasonable Inadequate discussion of the alternatives - says

-development alternatives (site selection,
+development alternatives (site selection, alternative locations were considered, but does

-facility layout, utilities, stormwater
+facility layout, utilities, stormwater not identify, and does not describe what impacts

-management, construction methods, open space preservation, any other pertinent
+management, construction methods, open would be associated with those discarded

+space preservation, any other pertinent alternatives.
+Need some discussion of avoidance

-alternative considerations.
+alternative considerations. and minimization through design aspects and

+construction methods.

-Discuss how the preferred alternative was
+2. Discuss how the preferred alternative was

-selected and its benefits relative to other

-alternatives (including a no-build

-alternatives (including a no-build alternative, if applicable).

-Existing Environment and Project Impacts

-For each resource topic below, describe: